zenecture/neuroflow/README.md

 <img src="https://raw.githubusercontent.com/zenecture/zenecture-docs/master/neuroflow/distributedtraining.png" width=800 height=555 />

 Distributed gradient descent broadcasts the respective weight updates between the training epochs to all nodes.
-In our example, the overhead is 2*4,5=9 MB network traffic per node and iteration, while gaining computational parallelism.
+In our example, the overhead is 2*4,5=9 MB network traffic per node and iteration, while gaining computational parallelism

 <em>However, note that on-line or mini-batch training can have much faster convergence (depending on the level of redundancy within the data)
 than a full distributed batch, even when using several machines.</em>